Pritu2022/BeatyProduct_page/README.md

 # BeatyProduct_page

-This is basically a product page.
+This is basically a product page having all functionalities the given below: